 When I got back I vowed that wouldn’t happen again.
 That’s when I joined a dedicated training programme for Everest called, Uphill Athlete.
 I have been training six days a week and I’ve had a personal trainer twice a week in the run up to Everest.
 My nutrition is much better.
 Before I was just eating for the sake of eating, now I’m eating to fuel my body and I’ve just got so much more energy.
 There’s this expression, ‘train hard, fight easy,’ but what I realise is, you’ve got to train hard, and regardless of who you are, on any big mountain, you’ve got to fight hard.

 So determined, we love it!
-What is the top piece of advice you would pass on to a woman traveling independently?
+What is the top piece of advice you would pass on to a woman travelling independently?

 Travelling alone is a fantastic, liberating, empowering and unique way of meeting new people and experiencing life in a way you may not whilst travelling with the comfort and security of friends or a tour company.
 The sense of freedom and independence is gold.
 However, it would be naïve to think it is without danger.
 I have found myself in several situations, as a blonde westerner, where I haven’t always felt comfortable!